Ethnocineca is an International Documentary Film Festival based in Vienna, Austria, with an emphasis on Documentary and Ethnographic Film.

 • Length: max.
 30 minutes

-You can submit your film also to our main programme to run out of competition.
-For example if your film doesn’t fit into any of the award criteria or any other reason.
+You can submit your film also to our main programme to run out of competition, for example if your film doesn’t fit into any of the award criteria.

 2.3.
-Information on the Selection of Films and Prize Money
+Information on the Selection of Films, Screening Fees and Prize Money

 3. General Submission Criteria & Film Entry

-Films must have been completed on or after Jan.
-1, 2018.
-If submitting for a competition, the film must meet the stated criteria.
+If submitting for a competition, the film must meet the stated criteria above.
+Only films that have been completed after January 1st, 2019 are eligible for the programme.
 All films will be shown in the original version with English subtitles.
-Thus only entries with English subtitles will be taken into consideration for the program selection.
+Thus only entries with English subtitles will be taken into consideration for the programme selection.
 The entry form must be fully completed and all the requested documents submitted.
 One entry form must be filled out for each film.
-Applications will only be accepted if all required information is submitted by December 1, 2019.
+Applications will only be accepted if all required information is submitted before the deadline of December 1st, 2020.

 Overview of General Submission Criteria: